zhengthomastang/MOT_Annot/README.md

 ## Introduction

-This package is designed for semi-automatic annotation of multiple object tracking in single camera and across multiple cameras.
-It requires baseline detection and single-camera object tracking results.
+This package is designed for semi-automatic annotation of multiple object tracking in a single camera and across multiple cameras.
+It requires baseline detection and single-camera tracking results.
 Then the user can create manual labels and incorporate them to the tracking results to generate the ground truths.
-When multi-target multi-camera tracking labels are available, there is also a script for randomly generating a re-identification dataset.
+When multi-camera tracking labels are available, there is also a script for randomly generating a re-identification dataset.

 ## Getting Started